 Amongst the ever-green hills and willowy trees lies centuries of history.
-From the mesolithic era and remaining evidence of the bronze and iron ages, to the agricultural usage of the Romans, Cotton Mills at the start of the Industrial revolution, Mining and finally Tourism; creating the spa and market towns of today.
+Starting with the mesolithic era and remaining evidence of the bronze and iron ages, growing into the agricultural usage of the Romans, spun into the cotton mills at the start of the Industrial revolution, until mining and finally tourism – breeding the spa and market towns of today.

 Haddon Grove Farm Cottages is an award-winning hamlet of luxury cottage accommodation situated just outside the historic market town of Bakewell, in the heart of the beautiful Peak District National park.